Stratio/cassandra-lucene-index/doc/documentation.rst

         }'
     };

-**Example 4:** Index a buffer 50 kilometres around the borders of a country
+**Example 4:** Index a buffer 50 kilometres around the borders of a country:

 .. image:: /doc/resources/geo_shape_mapper_example_4.png
     :width: 100%